Prepare for a Healthy Pregnancy (Preconception Health for Women)

-We have been misled by corporate companies into thinking that a healthy diet looks something like cereal or toast for breakfast, a sandwich for lunch and pasta for dinner.
+We have been misled by corporate companies into thinking that a healthy diet looks something like cereal or toast for breakfast.
+A sandwich for lunch then pasta for dinner.
 But this couldn’t be further from the truth.

-Lunch – salads in summer, vegetable soups in winter.
-Make sure you add lots of avocado and seeds to your salad for some healthy fats.
+Lunch options could include salads in summer or vegetable soups in winter.
+It is important to make sure you add lots of avocado and seeds to your salad for some healthy fats.

-Snacks throughout the day – fruit (maximum 2 for a woman, 3 for a man per day), nuts and seeds
+Snack options throughout the day may include fruit (maximum 2 for a woman, 3 for a man per day).
+Other snacks could include nuts and seeds.

 Boost nutrient stores

-The entire pregnancy and breastfeeding period is a long journey and you need to prepare for it the way you might prepare for a marathon if you want to keep your energy levels up.
+The entire pregnancy and breastfeeding period is a long journey.
+You need to prepare for it the way you might prepare for a marathon.
+Especially if you want to keep your energy levels up.

-During the second half of pregnancy, there is a doubling of the woman’s blood volume and this essentially dilutes many nutrients in the blood including iron.
+During the second half of pregnancy, there is a doubling of the woman’s blood volume.
+This means that the blood is more diluted with many nutrients including iron.

-Zinc is another essential nutrient during the entire preconception, prenatal and breastfeeding period.
+Zinc is another essential nutrient for women's health.
+Zinc is important during the entire preconception, prenatal and breastfeeding period.

 We all know how important folate is for reducing the risk of neural tube defects.
 However, it is also important for egg quality and maturation, implantation, placentation, foetal growth and organ development.

-Depending on what sort of lifestyle you currently lead, this is probably one of the most challenging things to change for most people.
+Your lifestyle can be one of the most challenging things to change for most people.
 We've already covered toxic lifestyle habits like drinking alcohol, coffee and smoking but what about mind-body medicine?

 Why do other women have unplanned pregnancies at the drop of a hat?
 Because they aren’t thinking about falling pregnant.

 Most couples I have helped in clinic have really struggled with the concept of following this plan for 4 months.
-Most of them had already been trying for months or even years and if there is one piece of wisdom I can impart from working with these couples it’s this – don’t be impatient
+Most of them had already been trying for months or even years.
+If there is one piece of wisdom I can impart from working with these couples it’s this – do not be impatient.